IDEA: An Inverse Domain Expert Adaptation Based Active DNN IP Protection Method: Experiments

-For each dataset, we select 1,000 benign test images and encode them with 10 different keys, $k_1, k_2, \cdots, k_{10}$, to simulate an intercepted dataset $D_\text{int}$ that contains 10000 images embedded with unknown keys.
-These images are fed into the private SteganoGAN decoder to extract their embedded keys.
-We set the threshold $\epsilon_3$ of Eq.~\eqref{eq:tsr} to 1, which is the most stringent threshold with at most one bit difference allowed.
-Table~\ref{tab:tracing_success_rate} demonstrates that an extremely high TSR of over 97\% is achievable across all datasets and keys, with an average TSR of above 99\% for all five datasets.
-With such a high TSR, the owner can easily pinpoint the culprit with high confidence, even if only one encoded image is accessible.
+For each dataset, we select 1,000 benign test images and encode them with 10 different keys to simulate an encoded dataset that contains 10,000 images embedded with unknown keys.
+These images are fed into the owner's private SteganoGAN decoder to extract their embedded keys.
+We set the threshold $\epsilon_3$ of Eq.~\eqref{eq:tsr} to 1, which is an extremely stringent threshold that allows only one bit error.
+Table~\ref{tab:tracing_success_rate} demonstrates that a high DA of over 97\% is achievable across all datasets and keys, with an average DA of above 99\% for all five datasets.
+This level of accuracy enables the owner or a trusted third party engaged by the owner to verify licensees with high confidence, even when provided with just a single encoded image by the user.

-To evaluate the verification and tracing performance of black-box query, we create a query dataset $D_q$ of 100 benign test images and encode them with 10 different keys to produce 10 encoded query datasets, $D^0_q$, $D^1_q$, $\cdots$, $D^9_q$.
-We also train 10 benign models from scratch using the benign training dataset and mix them with the 10 protected models to create a suspected model set of 10 innocent models and 10 protected models pirated from different users.
-It is observed that innocent models consistently achieve high performance on all query datasets, regardless of the embedded keys.
-In contrast, pirated models perform optimally (with 70\% to 90\% accuracy depending on the dataset) only on a single query dataset embedded with the correct key, and poorly (with $<$ 20\% accuracy) otherwise.
-The tracing accuracy (TA) of black-box query can be computed as: \begingroup